M31glx/APD-fMRI/README.md

 Figure 6: Depiction of fMRI data (3D) and its time series in FSL software
 </p>

-In this project, range of different approaches were used to treat the data such as formatting 4D imaging dataset (DICOM --> NIFTI), re-arranging data structure into brain Imaging Data structure (BIDS), quality inspection for evaluating spurious data (MRIQC), evaluation of de-noising pipelines, modeling data based on the theory of graph as well as statistical analysis

 ## Data Organization steps

+- NIfTI Format
+The raw ([DICOM](https://www.dicomstandard.org/about) files are often converted into a more standardized format, such as the Neuroimaging Informatics Technology Initiative (NIfTI) format.
+NIfTI files contain the 3D brain volumes (or 4D volumes with time) and are easier to work with for analysis.

+- Increasingly, fMRI data is stored and organized using the Brain Imaging Data Structure (BIDS) format, a standardized way of organizing raw, processed, and metadata associated with neuroimaging datasets.
+This standard makes sharing and analysis more consistent and reproducible.

 ### 1. Data conversion and restructuring

-Raw MRI images ([DICOM](https://www.dicomstandard.org/about) data) were first reformatted to readable brain imaging data (NIFTI) using [dcm2niix](https://github.com/rordenlab/dcm2niix) and then re-structured into BIDS data structure using [niix2bids (Python)](https://github.com/benoitberanger/niix2bids).
+[DICOM](https://www.dicomstandard.org/about) images were first reformatted to NIFTI using [dcm2niix](https://github.com/rordenlab/dcm2niix) and then re-structured into BIDS data structure using [niix2bids (Python)](https://github.com/benoitberanger/niix2bids).

 <p align="center">
   <img src="img/8.jpg" alt="Image 1" width="300"/>
   <img src="img/6.png" alt="Image 2" width="500"/>
 </p>

-Figure 4: Transforming DICOM images (Left) to NIFTI format (4D data point) according to BIDS structure (Right)
+Figure 7: Transforming DICOM images (Left) to NIFTI format (4D data point) according to BIDS structure (Right)

 ## Computer Vision
 ### 1. Data Quality (QC)